Clever/wag/README.md

 ## Swagger Spec

-Currently, this repo doesn't implement the entire Swagger Spec.
+Currently, WAG doesn't implement the entire Swagger Spec.
 This is a non-exhaustive list of the parts of the Swagger specification that haven't been implemented yet.

 All Mime Types